-See what I did there? with the math?
+See what I did there?
+With the math?
 Breaking down an additional 400 cookies to a quick hour and a half in the kitchen?
 That's what saves me every year.
 Also chilling the dough and then cutting it with a big cleaver into the dozens it's supposed to make.
-I take the guesswork out of the "pinching off a one inch ball and rolling it into a cookie and the placing it on the sheet' (per the recipe instructions).
+I take the guesswork out of the "pinching off a one inch piece and roll it into a ball" (per the recipe instructions).
 Math all the way, baby.
 Symmetry.
 That's what keeps you sane in the midst of 10 popcorn tins full of cookies.

 Today was nuts.
 I thought I was being clever by waking up early and baking before I went to Zumba, but something wasn't right.
 That math I was bragging about up there in that previous post?
 Yeah, I skipped it.
 Why?
 I don't know.
 Not enough caffeine.
 Too little protein for breakfast.
 Something.
 I don't know.
 I DON'T KNOW.
 I WISH I KNEW.
 I turned what was supposed to be 5 dozen cookies into something like 9.
 I can't explain it.
 I divided wrong.
 Sometimes odd numbers get me.
 I feel ashamed.
 This is what happens when you commit your life to writing: when you screw up, the whole world gets to read about it.